 Modify the Dockerfile’s FROM instruction to use the SAS Data Science image you built in the prior steps

 NAME:TAGabove to the Docker image tag that was created in the Creating a SAS Data Science Docker Image step.

 docker build . -t $DOMINO_SASDS_DOCKER_TAG

-Before pushing the Docker image to your Docker Registry, it is a good idea to test it locally first.
+Before pushing the Docker image to your Docker Registry, test it locally first.
 There are two modes to test: